-Portrait of Laurie and Merry
+Portrait of Laurie and Merry,

 acrylic on BFK Rives, by Pamela Gaard